 The Regulated Industries Division provides applications and checklists for these licenses.
 These forms contain a complete list of all documents and tasks that are required by an applicant to receive each type of liquor license.
 The application fee schedule is also accessible.
 Application fees are non-refundable in the event an application is denied or if the applicant decides not to continue pursuit of a license.

-Who’s getting a liquor license now?
+Can I find out who's getting a liquor license now?

 What should I do if my question isn’t answered on this page or through a site search for liquor?